Pratik0188/Project2SE/README.md

 **Selected User Stories for Iteration 12:**

 - **Update Privacy Settings**
-  **Description:** A user will be able to adjust their privacy settings for better control over their data.
   **Estimate:** 3 days
   **Priority:** 30

 - **Add Items to Cart**
-  **Description:** A user can add clothing items to their cart for future purchase.
   **Estimate:** 2 days
   **Priority:** 20